HowDoIGitHelp/CMSC23MDNotes/mdNotes/Logic_Programming_Paradigm.md

 #### Rules

 Aside from facts, you can also define rules in your knowledge base.
-To illustrate this, lets add one rule to our knowledge base.
+To illustrate this, let's add one rule to our knowledge base.

 ```prolog
 firetype(charmander).